oishi-poddar/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-Oishi is a computer science and engineering graduate and is currently working at HSBC under the Global Graduate Technology Program.
+Oishi is a Computer Science and Engineering graduate from [KIIT University, India](https://kiit.ac.in/) and is currently working at [HSBC](https://www.hsbc.com/careers/where-we-hire/india/technology) under the Global Graduate Technology Program.
 She has undertaken a number of academic and corporate internships during her undergraduate degree and has a deep interest in the field of
  Artificial Intelligence.